Compairifuel/Compairifuel/docs/flutter-version-management.md

 fvm use <version> --force
 ```

-Other users can then install the new flutter version.
+The .fvmrc file updates to the newly selected version when running the command above, therefore other users can then install the same flutter version.
 See [Installing Flutter](#installing-flutter) for more information.